weiserlab/ambuj/cs4222_tutorial1.md

 | Soil sensor | This system measures the humidity levels and quality of soil on farms, transmitting this information to a central basestation located at the farm's center|
 | IoT camera | Deployed in urban areas, this system captures images and short videos for surveillance purposes.
 The gathered information is wirelessly transmitted to the cloud for anomaly detection and processing |

+* Question 3: When designing a beacon device, such as an Apple AirTag or a Wiliot sticker, that is powered by small batteries or harvested energy from the ambient environment, what wireless communication frequencies would you choose for the device to send small periodic messages?

+1. When the device transmits to short distances (few meters)
+1. When the device transmit to large distances (hundreds of meters)

+Possible frequencies for wireless communication: 30Hz – 40Hz, (ii) 30KHz – 40KHz, or (iii) 400MHz – 500MHz? (iv) 50GHz – 60GHz.